williarj/williarj.github.io/bio491_conflict/bio491_conflict.markdown

 ### Day 29-32 - Modern Research in Genetic Conflict
 * Date: M-F Jan 29-Feb 2
 * You will pick a paper published in the last 10 years about a genetic conflict system.
 You will give a 15 minute presentation on this paper.
 Your presentation must follow the [Assertion-Evidence](https://www.assertion-evidence.com/templates.html) slide design for any slides you use.
+A rubric to help guide your planing [can be found here](/BIO491_conflict/docs/presentation_rubric.pdf).
+* ❗ **Due: 🎲 "Game summary" and "tag line" due via email to Dr Carpenter and Dr Williamson, 5pm Jan 30th**
 * ❗ **Due: 🎲 [M3](/BIO491_conflict/M3) 5pm Friday**

 ## Week 9

-### Day 33 - TBD
+### Day 33 - Predicting Conflict
 * Date: M Feb 5
-* Buffer time.
-We'll fill this with a topic once we see how the schedule has gone.
+* Readings:
+  * Brandvain Y & Haig D. 2005.
+[Divergent mating systems and parental conflict as a barrier to hybridization in flowering plants.](https://doi.org/10.1086/432036) Am.
+Nat.
+  * Scott TW & West SA.
+2019 [Adaptation is maintained by the parliament of genes.](https://doi.org/10.1038/s41467-019-13169-3) Nature Comm.
+* Robert will email out the schedule for the analysis presentations by Friday.

 ### Day 34 - Science Communication Workshop II
 * Date: T Feb 6
 * Dr. Carpenter will be back to review the introductions and instructions for your game and give feedback for improving the communication.
 Have an updated pdf of your instructions uploaded to your github repository.
+* ❗ **Due: Sign up for an Analysis Presentation slot by class time.**

 ### Day 35-36 - ❗Analysis Presentations
 * Date: May 13/18
 * See the [Final Project](/BIO491_conflict/FinalProject) page for details.
 * ❗ **Due: 🎲 [Video Introduction](/BIO491_conflict/FinalProject) to the Game.
 5pm Friday** Post a link to the video in the instruction manual for your game.
 Make sure this us updated on github.
 * Note: you are expected to watch the videos for all the other teams before Finals Week, Robert will email all the links out to class.
+Use [the same rubric](/BIO491_conflict/docs/presentation_rubric.pdf) from your modern research presentation to craft your materials.

 ## Week 10